 The Director of Alumni Affairs will work closely with the Executive Director Patrick McGovern and Executive Director of the Acacia Fraternity Foundation Darold Larson to develop this position into an impact that benefits both organizations, and all of our members.

-The Leadership Consultants work directly with the active chapters.
-They make periodic visits during which they assist the chapter in strengthening its programs, confer with the Chapter Advisor and other alumni, and render whatever other assistance may be needed for the chapters to meet and exceed Acacia standards.
+The Leadership Consultants Leadership Consultants work directly with active chapters and colonies.
+They make periodic chapter visits during which they evaluate, educate, and motivate chapters and officers to strengthen their programs and render whatever other assistance may be needed for chapters to meet and exceed Acacia standards.
+Leadership Consultants also provide crucial support for various Headquarters operations and international events like Venerable Dean Summit, Acacia Leadership Academy and Conclave.

 The Office Manager manages chapter payments and fees, AFF donations, Shingles, Membership Cards, and Badges, changes of address, alumni updates, chapter supplies, office equipment, chapter officer updates, and mailings.